top of page

 Types of Hormone Replacement Therapy

-• Estrogen Therapy: Primarily used for women who have had a hysterectomy.
+• Estrogen: Primarily used for women who have had a hysterectomy.

-• Estrogen-Progestin Therapy: Recommended for women with an intact uterus to reduce the risk of endometrial cancer.
+• Estrogen+Progestin: Recommended for women with an intact uterus to reduce the risk of endometrial cancer.

 Benefits of HRT